akshaydeo/blog/_posts/2020-09-16-principles.md

 </div>
 - Hence results in repeated information pulling, more status sync-up meetings, which wastes everyone’s time.
 - Robust and habit forming management flows are built with **Trigger ➡️ Action ➡️ Variable Rewards ➡️ Investment**.
-  - 📣 Timely triggers are crucial for an automated system.
+  - Timely triggers are crucial for an automated system.
     - Example Sending a Slack message with an action button to push the Standup update every morning at 10:30 am (local time of the team member).
-    - Worst case, send an email 😃(I ❤️Slack)
+    - Worst case, send an email 😃(I love Slack)
-  - 🥊 Action happens out of Intention.
+  - Action happens out of Intention.
 But this intention comes with timely triggers.
-  - 💰 Rewards are in terms insightful information, higher visibility, automated sync-ups, less distraction for team members.
+  - Rewards are in terms insightful information, higher visibility, automated sync-ups, less distraction for team members.
-  - 👩‍💻 Investment is pushing information into these systems to keep on getting rewards.
+  - Investment is pushing information into these systems to keep on getting rewards.

 <div class="info-box" style="margin-top:0px;" role="alert">
 <h3 class="title">🤔 Things to consider when selecting engineering management tools </h3>